 Michael Frerichs was first elected Illinois State Treasurer in November 2014.
 He has been re-elected twice and started his third term in January 2023.
 Frerichs is the 74th person to serve in this role.

-In Illinois, the Treasurer is the state’s Chief Investment Officer and Frerichs is a Certified Public Finance Officer.
+In Illinois, the Treasurer is the state’s Chief Investment and Banking Officer.
 The office invests money on behalf of the state and local units of government.
-Mike also believes in providing individuals with the tools so that they can invest in themselves.
+Frerichs also believes in providing individuals with financial tools so they can invest in themselves.

-Mike was born in the Downstate farming community of Gifford, Illinois.
-He graduated from Yale University and spent two years in Taiwan where he taught English to young students and learned to speak Chinese.
+Treasurer Frerichs was born and raised in the small, downstate farming community of Gifford, Illinois.
+He graduated from Yale University and spent two years in Taiwan, where he taught English to young students and learned to speak Chinese.
 He returned to Champaign County and launched his own technology business.
-He was elected to the Champaign County Board and elected Champaign County Auditor.
-He also served as a volunteer firefighter.
+He served as a volunteer firefighter.
+He was elected to the Champaign County Board and elected Champaign County Auditor, where he became a Certified Public Finance Officer.

 In 2006, Frerichs was elected Illinois State Senator representing east-central Illinois.
 As chairman of the Higher Education Committee, he championed efforts to make college more affordable.
 He also served as chairman of the Agriculture and Conservation Committee.

 Frerichs was unanimously elected president of the bipartisan National Association of State Auditors, Comptrollers, and Treasurers in 2022.
 He also was unanimously elected by his bipartisan peers to serve as president of the National Association of State Treasurers (NAST) in 2023.
 Among his numerous honors, the College Savings Plans Network presented Frerichs with its Distinguished Service Award in 2022.
 He was awarded the ESGR Patriot Award in 2020 for his commitment to Illinois veterans.
 He also serves as vice chair of the Illinois State Board of Investment which manages over $26 billion in pension assets for state employees.